 All associate degrees at CCC contain an integrated core of general education requirements.
-These include, but are not limited to, courses in concentration areas of communication, English, mathematics, lab science, social and behavioral science, and humanities and fine arts.
+These include, but are not limited to, courses in concentration areas of communication, English, mathematics, science, social and behavioral science, humanities, and arts.
 This core ensures that our graduates possess adequate literacy and general knowledge to function well in employment, to pursue additional education, and to participate in the cultural and political life of the community and in society.
 Certificate programs include a combination of general education requirements and practical learning experiences within the discipline.